 in 2019 The RDM Apron (Tarmac) underwent construction to add more Aircraft Parking

-In 2020 Alaska Airlines will offer direct flights to Los Angles (LAX) San Francisco (SFO) and San Diego (SAN)
+In 2020 Alaska Airlines added direct flights to Los Angeles (LAX) San Francisco (SFO) and San Diego (SAN)